39 Nursing skills for resume

 Research the facility and the position

-Before you add any nursing skills to your resume, learn more about the hospital, clinic, or outpatient setting you'd like to work for.
+Before you add any nursing competnce to your resume, learn more about the hospital, clinic, or outpatient setting you'd like to work for.
 Get to know their values, requirements, and qualities they value in employees.
 This will help you effectively adjust the resume content.

 Align the resume with the job description

-Focus on the top 6-14 nursing skills
+Focus on the top 6-14 nursing competencies

-Remove the less important skills
+Remove the less important capacities

 It is helpful to add relevant profiles to your LinkedIn profile as well to help recruiters find you online and strengthen your professional image.
 We have a super detailed guide on how to update your LinkedIn profile for a successful job search - read it and make your profile shine!